Certified Mechanical Inspector

 |Experience||At least two years of experience is needed for certification|

-Although taking college courses or completing postsecondary education is not a requirement for becoming certified, employers may prefer to hire candidates with some vocational training.
+Some employers prefer to hire candidates with vocational training.
 Certificate programs for aspiring mechanical inspectors can be found at community colleges and vocational schools.
-Coursework is designed to teach students skills in blueprint reading, calibration, inspection and testing, technical math and metrology.
+Coursework is designed to teach students skills in blueprint reading, calibration, inspection and testing, technical math, and metrology.

-Classes may also cover topics like applied technical mathematics, introduction to machine tools and mechanical inspection.
-Some training programs can also offer more specific courses that include inspection of bolting and fasteners, tubing and piping inspections, valve inspections and inspection results reporting.
+Classes may also cover topics like applied technical mathematics, introduction to machine tools, and mechanical inspection.
+Some training programs offer more specific courses that include inspection of bolting and fasteners, tubing and piping inspections, valve inspections, and inspection results reporting.

 Step 2: Gain Experience

-According to ASQ, in order to be eligible for certification, candidates must have at least two years or experience in mechanical inspection or a similar field.
-This allows candidates to build a solid foundation for a career in mechanical inspection by gaining hands-on experience operating measuring machines, using calibration equipment, interpreting blueprints, planning inspections and evaluating quality.
+According to the American Society for Quality (ASQ), in order to be eligible for the Quality Inspector designation, candidates must have at least two years of experience in mechanical inspection or a similar field.
+This allows candidates to build a solid foundation for a career in mechanical inspection by gaining hands-on experience operating measuring machines, using calibration equipment, interpreting blueprints, planning inspections, and evaluating quality.
 Employers also look for applicants with experience in related areas, such as inspection and mechanics.

 Step 3: Get Certified

-The ASQ certification exam contains 100 multiple choice questions.
+The ASQ Quality Inspector certification exam contains 100 multiple choice-questions.
 Candidates are given four hours to complete the open-book test.
-Questions cover inspection and testing, metrology, technical math and quality assurance.
-The exam is designed to gauge knowledge and comprehension, as well as the ability to apply, analyze and synthesize ideas.
+Questions cover inspection and testing, metrology, technical math, and quality assurance.
+The exam is designed to gauge candidates' knowledge and comprehension, as well as their ability to apply, analyze, and synthesize ideas.
 The ASQ certification is a lifetime certification that does not require renewing.